-The ICA’s Internship Program invites qualified individuals to explore museum careers in an educational internship setting.
-Interns participate in museum events, support departments with research and data management and get to know the daily activities that make the ICA an exciting and innovative museum.
-Unpaid part-time internships are available in Winter/Spring (January – April) Summer (May – August), and Fall (September – December) depending on the needs of departments.
+The ICA’s Internship Program invites qualified individuals in undergraduate and graduate programs to explore museum careers in an educational internship setting.
+Interns participate in museum events and support departments with research and data management and other projects while getting to know the daily activities that make the ICA an exciting and innovative museum.
+Paid part-time internships are available for Fall and Spring semesters.
 Please refer to specific department descriptions for internship availability.

 Join the ICA as an intern and explore museum work:

 - Gain an understanding of the day-to-day work that supports a contemporary art institution

 - Work and learn directly from professionals experienced in a museum setting

 - Participate in educational seminars designed to educate interns of all areas within the museum

 - Enjoy intern benefits: free ICA admission, discounted or free admission to New England area museums, ICA store discount, free or discounted admission to selected ICA events

 - Keep in touch!
 After your internship, drop us a note at email@example.com and let us know what you’ve been up to.

 You may apply for an upcoming internship at any time; applications will be reviewed starting on the following dates and on a rolling basis thereafter:

 Summer: March 1